 Spring is in the air!
-While it means an end to dreary, cold weather and being cooped up indoors, for a large number of us it also means a start to seasonal allergies.
+While it means an end to dreary, cold weather and being cooped up indoors, for many of us it also means a start to seasonal allergies.
 The number of allergens has been on the rise in the last few years, increasing by nearly 50% every decade since the 1970s according to the World Allergy Organization.
 Before we get into some of the possible whys for this alarming increase or some of the ways to gain relief from them, let’s take a look at how allergies actually work.

 Your Immune System is Overreacting

 Although a huge oversimplification of the process, the above statement is essentially why we have allergies.
 Your immune system reacts to different proteins or molecules on the surface of anything that it perceives as a threat (aka allergens).
 These molecules and proteins are known as antigens, and most of the time your immune system is justified in activating itself against them.
 As an example, your immune system should react to surface proteins on viruses or bacteria that are trying to invade your body in an effort to destroy them.
 However, for a variety of reasons we’ll explore later in this post, sometimes your immune system gets confused and reacts against a normally innocuous substance, like peanut butter, pollen, or cat hair.
-When your body encounters these antigen, it activates its defense system through specialized cells (called mast cells), which release histamine in an effort to neutralize the perceived threat.
-This release of histamine causes the inflammation that leads to the symptoms we commonly associate with allergies: runny nose, itchy watery eyes, cough, sneezing, etc. This is also the mechanism for how the common over the counter allergy medications called anti-histamines help you relieve symptoms.
+When your body encounters these antigens, it activates its defense system through specialized cells (called mast cells), which release histamine in an effort to neutralize the perceived threat.
+This release of histamine causes the inflammation that leads to the symptoms we commonly associate with allergies: runny nose, itchy and watery eyes, coughing, sneezing, and many others.
+This is also the mechanism for how the common over the counter allergy medications called anti-histamines help you relieve symptoms.
 They are designed to block histamine receptors on your cells, preventing the inflammation from taking hold and making you sniffle and sneeze all day.
 But for many, they are not addressing the root cause of your allergy in the first place: the improper recognition of antigens.